abhicoo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-	I started with the same architecture as that of LeNet-Lab class.
+	*I started with the same architecture as that of LeNet-Lab class.
 I choose this as starting point because it gave more that 95% accuracy on the dataset it was trained on.
 * What were some problems with the initial architecture?
-	When i used with the same model with Traffic Sign data set the accuracy was less that 90%.
+	*When i used the same model with Traffic Sign data set the accuracy was less that 90%.
 The model was not using some of the latest techinques which helps in better learning(Batch Normalization) and better generalization(Dropout);
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-	The thing which helped to improve the most most was doing better preprocessing.
+	*The thing which helped to improve the most most was doing better preprocessing.
 The historgram equalization really helped.
 	I added batch normalization layer before the activation layers so that we have better learning as we are proving normalized data to each layer not only the input.
 	I also added dropout layers to help model not overfit on training data and perform better on validation and test data.

 * Which parameters were tuned?
 How were they adjusted and why?
-	Epochs, Batch Size, Learning rate, Keep Probability(Dropout) were tuned.
+	*Epochs, Batch Size, Learning rate, Keep Probability(Dropout) were tuned.
 	The mu and sigma was also adjusted for better weights initialization.
 The sigma was set to 0.01.
 The way i reached to this value is by computing initial cost and checking that its value is near to -ln(1/n_classes).
-Initally the model should give equal probability for each class.
+Initially the model should give equal probability for each class.
 This also helps us tell whether the model architecture was implemented correctly.
 	The batch_size is set to 128 which is how much data we will process in each iteration to compute gradient and adjust or tune weights.
 	The epochs is set to 15 which was calculated through trial and repeat method at point after which accuracy stops to improve.